huiyang-astro/XDBS/README.md

-# Catalog of X-ray Detected Be Star
+# Catalog of X-ray Detected Be Stars